Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 According to the 2021 Census, 29.5% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 129 trips per day across all routes, equating to approximately 27 weekly trips per stop.
+Service frequency averages 129 trips per day across all routes, equating to approximately 27 weekly trips per individual stop.

 Frequently Asked Questions - Transport